⌘K

 G Aeolian scale

-Aeolian is identical to natural minor and dominates pop, rock and folk in minor keys.
+Aeolian is just natural minor under a different name.
+It dominates pop, rock and folk in minor keys.
 Reach for it any time you want a warm, melancholic mood.
-Built on the root G, the scale takes on the specific colour and pitch range of that key — making it especially useful in genres and registers where G is a comfortable tonal centre.
+Built on the root G, the scale takes on the specific colour and pitch range of that key - making it especially useful in genres and registers where G is a comfortable tonal centre.

 G Aeolian on the piano